-As previously noted, companies follow diverse practices in accounting for costs and revenues during the initial operating period of a rental project.
-Some consider the initial operating period to extend until a project has reached a predetermined level of occupancy, others, until certain events take place (for example, until the owners obtain permanent financing), and others, until the end of a specified period.
+14. As previously noted, companies follow diverse practices in accounting for costs and revenues during the initial operating period of a rental project.
+Some consider the initial operating period to extend until a project has reached a predetermined level of occupancy; others, until certain events take place, for example, until the owners obtain permanent financing; and others, until the end of a specified period.

-Some companies follow the practices of capitalizing carrying costs and operating expenses net of revenues and of not recording depreciation, or of capitalizing depreciation that is recorded, until the end of the initial operating period as variously defined.
-They believe that reporting operating losses during the initial operating period is not appropriate when such losses are anticipated and are reasonably expected to be recovered from future rental operations.

-Others follow the practice of capitalizing carrying costs and operating expenses only until a rental project is capable of producing revenues and then begin recording carrying costs, depreciation, and operating expenses in operations.
-They believe that the rental, occupancy status, or age of a rental project should not affect the accounting for the results of operations.
+- 15. Some companies follow the practice of capitalizing carrying costs and operating expenses net of revenues and of not recording depreciation, or capitalizing depreciation that is recorded, until the end of the initial operating period as variously defined.
+They believe that reporting operating losses during the initial operating period is not appropriate when such losses are anticipated and are reasonably expected to be recovered from future rental operations. - 16.
+Others follow the practice of capitalizing carrying costs and operating expenses only until a rental project is capable of producing revenues and then discontinue capitalizing carrying costs and begin recording depreciation and all revenues and operating expenses in operations.
+They believe that the rental or occupancy status or age of a rental project should not affect the accounting for the results of operations.
 They believe that the operating period starts for accounting purposes once a rental project is substantially completed and held available for occupancy or is actually occupied.